 She has made several news features for Channel 4 News including Tracking down the Refugee Kidnap Gangs which won a Royal Television Society Journalism Award and the Foreign Press Association News Story of the Year Award.

-She reported and co-produced Iraq Uncovered for PBS Frontline and ISIS and the Battle for Iraq for Channel 4's Dispatches (broadcast in 2017), winning the Robert F. Kennedy Journalism Award, the British Journalism Award for Foreign Affairs and the Frontline Club Broadcast Journalism Award.
+She reported and produced Iraq Uncovered for PBS Frontline, which won the Robert F. Kennedy Journalism Award and has been nominated for two Emmy awards (Outstanding Investigation and Outstanding Research).
+The Channel 4 Dispatches version - ISIS and the Battle for Iraq - won the British Journalism Award for Foreign Affairs and the Frontline Club Broadcast Journalism Award.

 Her first book City of Lies: Love, Sex, Death and the Search for Truth in Tehran won the Debut Political Book of the Year at the 2015 Political Book Awards, and was awarded the Royal Society of Literature's Jerwood Prize for non-fiction.
 It has been translated into five languages.
 She is also a contributing author to Shifting Sands: The Unravelling of the Old Order in the Middle East (published in the UK and US).